What Is Ethical Reasoning?

 Members of the group ultimately incorporate ethical reasoning into their course syllabi by assigning readings on ethics, designing assignments on ethics or facilitating classroom activities on ethics.
 The group also offers faculty members the opportunity to learn from each other, as they plan to incorporate ethical reasoning in ways that support their own disciplines.

-As a result of faculty participation in our Ethics Across the Curriculum summer study groups in 2018 and 2019, select courses in the following departments and programs now include a focus on ethical reasoning: Chemistry, Computer Science, Educational Studies, English, Environmental Studies & Environmental Science, Film Studies, French and Francophone Studies, History, International Business and Management, International Studies, Italian, Law and Policy, Math, Middle East Studies, Music, Philosophy, Physics and Astronomy, Political Science, Psychology, Russian, Sociology, Spanish and Portuguese, History, Religion, and Women’s, Gender, and Sexuality Studies.
+As a result of faculty participation in several summer study groups, select courses in the following departments and programs now include a focus on ethical reasoning: Chemistry, Computer Science, Economics, Educational Studies, English, Environmental Studies & Environmental Science, Film Studies, French & Francophone Studies, History, International Business & Management, International Studies, Italian, Law & Policy, Math, Middle East Studies, Music, Philosophy, Physics & Astronomy, Political Science, Psychology, Russian, Sociology, Spanish & Portuguese, History, Religion and Women’s, Gender & Sexuality Studies.

 Please check the calendar of events for upcoming Ethics Across Campus & the Curriculum events.